makersacademy/takeaway-challenge/README.md

  => nil
 ```
 2. Story 02:
-  * Wrote feature & unit tests for Takeaway#add method that adds an item to the order by providing a dish name and an optional quantity.
+  * Wrote feature & unit tests for Takeaway#add method that instructs the order to #add_item by providing a dish name and an optional quantity.
-  * The #add method calls a private #add_to_order method, which adds it to the order but has a guard clause that checks for the respective dish to exist in the menu
+  * The #add method has a guard clause that checks for the respective dish to exist in the menu
   * The order is an instance of a distinct __Order__ class.
 Wrote feature & unit tests for this class, too.
 Takeaway now also initializes with an empty `order`.
   * Orders initialize with the `takeaway` that created them.
 They have an empty `items` hash.
-They also have an Order#add_item method that adds an item to their items hash.
+They have an Order#add_item method that adds an item to their items hash.
+Feature- & unit-tested for all these.
   * The story in PRY (with a .pryrc file that requires all necessary files and adds the same items to the menu) is now:
   ```
   $ pry